- Originally written: October 1, 2017

 Instead, show me your swag, your swagger, your style and your story!

-And remember you can also add media to the Featured section below the about section - slideshare presentations, PDF Documents, SoundCloud files, links to landing pages or downloadable web resources.
+- And remember you can also add media to the Featured section below the about section - slideshare presentations, PDF Documents, SoundCloud files, links to landing pages or downloadable web resources.
 Use it.

 Use your LinkedIn Profile About section to tell me a story.